 For his extraordinary commitment to service, notably his efforts to combat cyberbullying among children and teens, Greg Davis '19 was honored Saturday (Dec.
 7) by the Tampa Bay Lightning as a Community Hero of Tomorrow.

-Davis was awarded $50,000 from the Lightning Foundation, half of which goes toward his future education and the other half to a charitable endeavor of his choice.
-Davis chose to share his $25,000 charitable donation with the Boys & Girls Club of Tampa Bay.
+Davis, a freshman at the University of Tampa, was awarded $50,000 from the Lightning Foundation, half of which goes toward his future education and the other half to a charitable endeavor of his choice.
+Davis chose to share his $25,000 charitable donation with the Boys & Girls Clubs of Tampa Bay.

 It was an amazing night at Amalie Arena for Davis, who created an innovative anti-cyberbullying campaign aimed at developing mutual respect and fostering acceptance of others.
 Davis visited the Lightning team bench during pregame warmups, toured the team facilities and locker room, and then shared a luxury suite with friends to watch the Lightning's 7-1 win over the San Jose Sharks.